AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-async-apis.md

 }
 ```

-This simple Node.js wrapper calls the endpoint and helps you to pass a prompt and content class.
+This simple `Node.js` wrapper calls the endpoint and helps you to pass a text prompt and a content class.
 As mentioned earlier, you have a whole set of other options you can change as well.

-The important thing now though is the response.
+The main difference now is the response.
 With the synchronous version, this method waited while Firefly generated your images.
 Now, on success, you get a rapid response that looks like this:

 ```json
 {